StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 | Relations | Relations between the imported components are included in the component data retrieved from Dynatrace.                                                        |

 {% hint style="info" %}
-The Dynatrace integration understands StackState [common tags](../../configure/topology/tagging.md#common-tags).
-These StackState tags can be assigned to elements in Dynatrace to influence the way that the resulting topology is built in StackState.
+The Dynatrace integration understands Rancher Observability [common tags](../../configure/topology/tagging.md#common-tags).
+These Rancher Observability tags can be assigned to elements in Dynatrace to influence the way that the resulting topology is built in Rancher Observability.
 For example, by placing a component in a specific layer or domain.
 {% endhint %}

 #### Traces

 The Dynatrace integration doesn't retrieve any traces data.

-### Dynatrace filters for StackState views
+### Dynatrace filters for Rancher Observability views

-When the Dynatrace integration is enabled, the following additional keys can be used to filter views in the StackState UI:
+When the Dynatrace integration is enabled, the following additional keys can be used to filter views in the Rancher Observability UI:

 * dynatrace-ManagementZones
 * dynatrace-EntityID